dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 *DocFX* also has the following cool features:

 * Integration with your source code.
 You can click "View Source" on an API to navigate to the source code in GitHub (your source code must be pushed to GitHub).
 * Cross-platform support.
-We have both exe version that runs under Windows and a DNX version that runs cross platform.
+We have both exe version that runs under Windows and a .NET Core version that runs cross platform.
 * Integration with Visual Studio.
 You can seamlessly use *DocFX* within Visual Studio.
 * Markdown extensions.
 We introduced *DocFX Flavored Markdown(DFM)* to help you write API documentation.
 DFM is *100%* compatible with *GitHub Flavored Markdown(GFM)* with some useful extensions, like *file inclusion*, *code snippet*, *cross reference*, and *yaml header*.
 For detailed description about DFM, please refer to [DFM](../spec/docfx_flavored_markdown.md).